 In the F4 playoff format, after the conclusion of Week 14, the final four remaining teams are no longer eliminated.
 They will play from Weeks 15-17 and the team with the most cumulative points from Weeks 15-17 is declared the winner.

 In the LMS format, the same format used in the regular season continues, with one team eliminated each week until the conclusion of Week 17.
 The last team remaining after Week 17 is the winner.

 Final Four and Last Man Standing formats

-(Importantly, note that the above prize structure is for leagues that start in the preseason, with 18 teams.
+(Importantly, note that the above prize structure is for full season leagues that start in the preseason, with 18 teams.
 Leagues that start during the regular season have fewer teams and a differing prize structure.
 See each individual contest's details for its prize structure.)

 |Entry Fee||1st Place||2nd Place||3rd Place|

 Super Chop format

 *There is a $2.95 administration fee for all league entries

 During league registration, you will have the option to purchase insurance against a Week 1 elimination.
 At the conclusion of Week 1, losing owners who bought insurance will be granted a free entry into a future league at the same entry fee (or less).
 We offer in-season guillotine leagues, so you can immediately join a new league.